-A Source Control ERP document was finalized and accepted January 27, 2020.
+A Source Control ERP document was finalized and accepted as part of the 2022 OA.

 6.6 Spill Response Plan

 After considering the views of Indigenous groups, the Proponent shall prepare and submit a Spill Response Plan to the Board for acceptance prior to drilling.
 The Spill Response Plan will include the following: